wordswords/vWorkbench/README.md

 - `ai '<prompt>'` - asks ChatGPT a question
 - `fabric` - an advanced way of interacting with preset prompts

+## Fabric

+- You must setup Fabric completely in addition to the normal automated setup process.
+The command to do this is `fabric -S`.
+You need to input GenAI keys and other keys such as Youtube API keys.
+- You need to install ffmpeg and yt-clip for video summaries
+- Once setup, you can use the scripts such as `fabric-summarise-youtube-video.sh <complete youtube url>` to summarise video content, for example

 ## Aider

 1.